 How to Exercise While Travelling?

 I have written about home workouts before because well, personally I enjoy working out that way.
 There’s no-one watching you and you don’t have to find the time or the childcare to do it.
-The downsides are that you’ll have less equipment at home and no instructor to correct or motivate you.
+However, the downsides are that you’ll have less equipment at home and no instructor to correct or motivate you.
+So perhaps you may prefer group exercise or working out down the gym.

 Related Post: Home Workout Plan